Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/isGroupExist_en.md

 ##RETURN VALUE##

-On success, return true if it is a user gruop, otherwise return false.
+On success, return true if the user gruop exists, otherwise return false.

 On error, exception will be thrown.